tweag/python-monorepo-example/2017-11-25-linear-jvm.md

   where
     go :: Int32 -> Stream (Of Int32) IO () -> IO Int32
     go !acc s =
-      -- We create a new nested scope on every recursive call. bracket_ (JNI.pushLocalFrame capacity) (JNI.popLocalFrame JNI.jnull) $ do
-        e <- Streaming.next s
+      -- We create a new nested scope on every recursive call -- to delete the local references created by next. bracket_ (JNI.pushLocalFrame capacity) (JNI.popLocalFrame JNI.jnull) $ do e <- Streaming.next s
         case e of